Summary

 Affiliations

-• Assistant Professor, Department of Industrial and Manufacturing Systems Engineering, The University of Hong Kong (HKU-IMSE website)
+• Associate Professor, Department of Data and Systems Engineering, The University of Hong Kong (HKU-DASE website)

 • Fellow, Institute of Transport Studies, The University of Hong Kong (HKU-ITS website)